xwmx/pandoc-ruby/README.markdown

     PandocRuby.html("<h1>hello</h1>").to_latex
     => "\\section{hello}"

-PandocRuby assumes the `pandoc` executable is in the path.
-If you'd like to set a custom executable path, you can do so with `PandocRuby.pandoc_path = '/path/to/pandoc'`
+PandocRuby assumes the `pandoc` executable is via your environment's `$PATH` variable.
+If you'd like to set an explicit path to the `pandoc` executable, you can do so with  `PandocRuby.pandoc_path = '/path/to/pandoc'`

-Pandoc can also be set to take a file path as the first argument.
-For security reasons, this is disabled by default, but it can be enabled and used as follows
+Pandoc can also be set to take an array of file paths as the first argument.

-    PandocRuby.allow_file_paths = true
-    PandocRuby.html('/some/file.html').to_markdown
+    PandocRuby.html(['/path/to/file1.html', '/path/to/file2.html']).to_markdown

 Available format readers and writers are available in the `PandocRuby::READERS` and `PandocRuby::WRITERS` constants.